-Inform citizens of news, services, programs and events with unique and compelling video productions.
+2. Inform citizens of news, services, programs, and events with unique and compelling video productions.
+Develop positive relationships with the local media.

-Market/brand the City and increase exposure through effective multimedia campaigns and special events.
-Manage a consistent message that promotes the City and fosters goodwill with the community through targeted audiences and uniform information from City departments.
+3. Market/brand the city and increase exposure through effective multimedia campaigns and special events.
+Manage a consistent message that promotes the city and fosters goodwill with the community through targeted audiences and uniform information from city departments.